 They are, quite literally, stealing some of the calories, vitamins and minerals your young pup consumes.
 They can also cause terrible intestinal issues, lead to secondary infections and generally make your puppy feel horrible.

 Worms in puppies (and other parasites) are also quite contagious, and puppies can pass them between each other several different times.
 Fortunately, most common puppy worms are easy to eradicate, and they rarely cause serious problems if treated in a timely fashion.

 Fortunately, it’s pretty easy to eliminate worms from your puppy.
-But you need to understand how do puppies get worms to have a good chance of success.
+But you need to understand how puppies get worms in the first place to have a good chance of success.
 Typically, the process works as such:

 It also bears mentioning that puppies often contract worms while still in their mother’s uterus or via their mother’s breast milk.
 Because of these two routes, it is safe to say that nearly 100% of young puppies are infected with worms and require treatment.

 So, you’ll want to use a dewormer for puppies to eliminate the parasites and help keep your pet healthy.